derv82/wifite2/README.md

 ## Wifite
 ======

-Tested on last Kali Linux Version 5.15.0-kali2-amd64 + Ubuntu Jammy Jellyfish (development branch) on [Thursday 11 November of 2021]
+Tested on last Kali Linux Version 5.15.0-kali2-amd64 + Ubuntu Jammy Jellyfish (development branch) on [12th January of 2022]

 #
 This repo is a complete re-write of [`wifite`](https://github.com/derv82/wifite), a Python script for auditing wireless networks.